Marketing Asset Managment Script

 5.It checks if the file size is less than the specified limit (3 MB in this example).

-6.It verifies the filename format based on the defined naming convention (replace b-in-store-c.png with your actual format).
+6.It verifies the filename format based on the defined naming convention (replace b-in-store-c.png

 7.If the format, size, and naming are valid, it extracts the banner type from the filename (e.g., "in-store" from "b-in-store-c.png").